SPOILER ALERT: This article contains major plot points from season six of Orange Is the New Black including the final episode.

 The season six finale of Orange Is the New Black ended with significant highs and lows and gave us an uncomfortable look at the racial imbalance in the U.S. prison system.
 While there were some uplifting moments – early releases and the brief unification of cell blocks C and D – the writers managed to break our hearts while showing us the grim realities of being black and brown in the U.S. prison system.
 As Piper (Taylor Schilling), Sophia (Laverne Cox), and Blanca (Laura Gomez) are granted early release, any hope of Taystee’s return to the outside world vanished as she was found guilty of a murder she didn’t commit.
 Without someone retracting their testimony, it’s unlikely that Taystee’s truth will be revealed and justice served.

-We can only wonder what Blanca’s future holds as she goes from one form of handcuffs to another.
+We can only wonder what Blanca’s will face as she goes from one form of handcuffs to another.
 How long will she remain in ICE custody?
 Will she eventually be released or deported back to the Dominican Republic?
 “It really depends on her crime,” says immigration attorney Maria Gloria Najera.
 “Since Litchfield is a federal prison, Blanca must have committed a federal crime.”

 It began as a minor role on OITNB, but the writers have done an excellent job of investing in her storyline through these last six seasons.
 In season four’s “Turn Table Turn,” we learn how Blanca ended up at Litchfield.
 As a live-in caregiver to a demanding and inhospitable elderly woman, we are led to believe that she and Diego drained her bank account and committed some type of elder abuse.